 If you enter into a transaction (which is considered to be at undervalue) and the motivating factor for your entering into the same is in respect of your personal benefit, either in respect of the company that you are in control of or in respect of your personal benefit (because it affects you as an individual) and when undertaking that transaction you are insolvent or you become insolvent as a consequence of entering into the transaction, then it is quite likely (albeit subject to the facts of the case) that the transaction, absent satisfactory consideration could be susceptible to challenge by a Liquidator or Insolvency Practitioner.

-This post “What is a transaction at an undervalue?“ is not legal advice and no liability is accepted for any reliance placed upon on.
+This article “What is a transaction at an undervalue?“ is not legal advice and no liability is accepted for any reliance placed upon on.